 Kimberly is a somewhat small village located in the state of Wisconsin.
 With a population of 6,790 people and two constituent neighborhoods, Kimberly is the 123rd largest community in Wisconsin.

 Unlike some villages, Kimberly isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Kimberly are a mix of both white- and blue-collar jobs.
 Overall, Kimberly is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Kimberly who work in office and administrative support (13.61%), sales jobs (10.10%), and business and financial occupations (10.10%).
+There are especially a lot of people living in Kimberly who work in office and administrative support (13.14%), management occupations (10.39%), and sales jobs (9.20%).

 Also of interest is that Kimberly has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in Kimberly who are college-educated is somewhat higher than the average US community of 21.84%: 27.38% of adults in Kimberly have at least a bachelor's degree.
+The education level of Kimberly citizens is a little higher than the average for US cities and towns: 24.63% of adults in Kimberly have at least a bachelor's degree.

-The per capita income in Kimberly in 2010 was $25,910, which is middle income relative to Wisconsin, and upper middle income relative to the rest of the US.
-This equates to an annual income of $103,640 for a family of four.
+The per capita income in Kimberly in 2010 was $25,397, which is middle income relative to Wisconsin and the nation.
+This equates to an annual income of $101,588 for a family of four.
 However, Kimberly contains both very wealthy and poor people as well.

 The people who call Kimberly home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Kimberly residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Kimberly include Dutch, Irish, Polish, and Norwegian.
+The greatest number of Kimberly residents report their race to be White, followed by Asian.
+Important ancestries of people in Kimberly include German, Dutch, Irish, Polish, and Norwegian.

 The most common language spoken in Kimberly is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include Spanish and Italian.